ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 {: #ODBLogfile}

 When you create or edit a backup job, you can specify the level of detail for job logging.
 Select one of the following levels from the list.
 - Files - this setting provides the most detailed information, and is typically used for troubleshooting.
-Provides information about files that are backed up.
+It provides information about files that are backed up.
 - Directory - This setting provides less detail than the Files logging level.
-Provides information about folders that are backed up.
+It provides information about folders that are backed up.
 - Summary - This setting provides high-level information, including the vault and {{site.data.keyword.backup_notm}} Agent version, and backup sizes.
 - Minimal - This setting provides high-level information, including the vault and {{site.data.keyword.backup_notm}} Agent version.